-IPART's draft report includes examples of what activities should be included in the DWM charge (pg 23).
-Council recommends the following activities should also be included:
+IPART's Draft Report includes examples of what activities should be included in the DWM charge.
+In addition to those activities, local government recommends the following activities should also be included:

-- Illegal dumping clean up costs, particularly where the material predominantly arises from residential sources.
-For example, councils report that 100% of illegal dumping in some eastern Sydney councils is household waste. - Broader waste avoidance education, not just disposal and recycling education, of residents (in line with the waste hierarchy such as reusable coffee cup programs). - Events such as Clean Up Australia Day, Tidy Towns and other littering/waste community programs. - Operational and ongoing costs of a Community Recycling Centre, being a service provided to residents. - Drop off events for hazardous waste, chemicals, e-waste and other future product stewardship scheme items eg other electronic waste

-• Collection and recycling of materials from residents, including soft plastics, textiles, mattresses, tyres and solar PV panels.
+- Illegal dumping clean-up costs, particularly where the material predominantly arises from residential sources.
+For example, councils report that 100% of illegal dumping in some eastern Sydney councils is household waste. - Broader waste avoidance education, not just focussing on disposal and recycling education, but rather projects in line with the waste hierarchy (such as reusable coffee cup program). - Events such as Clean Up Australia Day, Tidy Towns and other littering/waste community programs. - Operational and ongoing costs of a Community Recycling Centre, being a service provided to residents and valued by the community.
+Noting that for councils to cease operation of such services once established can lead to community frustration. - Drop off events for hazardous waste, chemicals, e-waste and other future product stewardship scheme items e.g. other electronic waste - Collection and recycling of materials from residents, including soft plastics, textiles, mattresses, tyres and solar PV panels.

-The above list provides broader activities that should be included, however there are several others costs that should be included in the DWM charge, for example, looking specifically at rolling out an organics collection:
+The above list provides broader activities that should be included, however there are several other costs that should be included in the DWM charge.
+If we look specifically at an example where a council will commence an organics collection, the following additional costs are also relevant:

-- Contract development and variations - Trials and pilots - Additional staff to support a new service - Replacement bins and caddies (extra to initial infrastructure provided) - MUD upgrades and fitouts to allow for food collection - Audits and evaluation - Advertising and media - Consultant costs in designing, consulting community and implementation - Contamination fees and decontamination costs - Implementation of smart technology such as RFID which is proven to reduce contamination issues
+- Contract development and variations - · Trials and pilots - Additional staff to support a new service - Replacement bins and caddies (extra to initial infrastructure provided) - Multi-unit dwelling (MUD) upgrades and fit outs to allow for food collection - Audits and evaluation - Advertising and media - Consultant costs in designing, consulting community and implementation - · Contamination fees and decontamination costs - Implementation of smart technology such as RFID which is proven to reduce contamination issues regularly to ensure it keeps pace with modern approaches to "waste management services", however they are defined.